Workflow-Team-Parfume/sephora-project/sephora-backend/perfume_luxury_web_api/ENDPOINTS.md

 * **/unauthed**
     * ***POST***
-        * Create an order (for unauthenticated users and admins,
+        * Create an order (for unauthenticated users and SudoAdmins,
         * who want to create an order for someone else,
         * like for a customer who called them)
         * Request body: CheckoutDto